-Miranda is an experienced writer and has been working for over 10 years across a variety of mediums.
+Miranda Keeling has been writing for over 10 years across a variety of mediums.
 One of her favourite places to play with words is within the confines of the 140 character limit of a tweet and she has become most known for her observational vignettes or what are sometimes described as modern haiku poems on Twitter.

 Last year, Miranda’s miniature play ‘Bulldog’ was selected for the new writing festival Uncommon Nonsense and was performed at the Royal Court.